 Map of Nassau, Bay Street in Red

 One quick thing to note, if you are not planning on taking a cab or rental car from the airport, the bus route gets a bit trickier.
-My recommendation for your airport travels to your accommodation is to take a cab, rather than try to figure out the bus system, this will be much more complicated!
+My recommendation for when you arrive in Nassau is to take a taxi to your accommodations, rather than try to figure out the bus system, this will be much more complicated!
+There are plenty of cabs waiting outside the airport, if you would like to schedule a ride in advance you can do so.
+I have recommended a few taxi drivers in the section below.

 Here are the best options for transportation, depending on how you like to roll you will find an option that will best suit your needs.